Login

 GPS (Grammar, Punctuation and Spelling)

-The teaching of specific spellings also services to support vocabulary development.
+The teaching of specific spelling patterns also services to support vocabulary development.
 In each year group and stage, pupils learn spellings from the National Curriculum appendix (see below) as well as the necessary spelling patterns for their year group, as set out in the National Curriculum.
 In both Key Stage One and Key Stage Two, spellings are taught using Spelling Shed, an engaging and comprehensive programme which supports children in the acquisition of the key skills of spelling and word knowledge.
 The scheme aligns fully with the English National Curriculum for spelling and goes beyond its requirements to ensure pupils are confident and competent spellers.

 Handwriting